oklas/JSON-RPC2-AnyEvent-Client/README.md

 The $error is described in rpc protocol standart remote server error responce.
 It is valid only when no fail.

+There is special case for simple applications enabled by `simplify_errors` constructor argument.
+The result callback at this case have only two params.
+First param is transport error if any or text error message arrived from remote service.
+Simplified callback prototype is:
+`( $error, $result );`

 # DEPENDENCIES